 The appellate court can do many different things when issuing a ruling.
 If your case is particularly strong, they may completely affirm, modify, reverse or remand the case for a new trial.
 “Modifying” a decision means that they agree with parts of the trial court’s decision but found certain parts of it to be erroneous and are modifying it accordingly.

-Remember, appealing a criminal conviction in Wisconsin requires you to follow a very strict legal process which requires extreme attention to detail that only an experienced Madison appeals lawyer can bring.
+Appealing a criminal conviction in Wisconsin requires you to follow a very strict legal process which requires extreme attention to detail that only an experienced Madison appeals lawyer can bring.

 If you believe your criminal conviction is the result of an erroneous trial, it’s extremely important to consult with an experienced Wisconsin appeals attorney who can help you communicate those errors to a higher court.
 Click here to contact Attorney Patrick Stangl for a free consultation.

-FREE Consultation to Discuss Your Appeal
+Free Consultation to Discuss Your Appeal

-With over 25 years of experience, Attorney Pat Stangl has a proven record of success in appeals and criminal defense.
+With over 32 years of experience, Attorney Pat Stangl has a proven record of success in appeals and criminal defense.
 Working from his office in Madison and Hayward, Attorney Stangl actively represents clients across the state of Wisconsin.

-If you'd like to appeal your criminal conviction in Wisconsin and want to learn more about your options, Attorney Stangl is pleased to offer a FREE 15-minute consultation to discuss your case.
+If you'd like to appeal your criminal conviction in Wisconsin and want to learn more about your options, Attorney Stangl is pleased to offer a FREE 10-minute consultation to discuss your case.
 Simply click below to request yours today.